 And with artificial intelligence (AI), companies can start incorporating better forecasting into the relationship between supply and demand, between the retailer and the drop shipper.
 They will be able to predict in a more accurate fashion what is going to sell and when, so that the supplier will understand how much product they need to have on hand.
 In that scenario, AI helps the drop shipper lower their costs and manage their inventory better.
 That could then be passed on to the retailer and then lower costs for consumers.

 Another potential benefit of AI will be intelligent sourcing.
-A drop-ship supplier could have warehouses in multiple different regions and geographies, so having intelligent sourcing algorithms that let these suppliers know the best way to fulfil a specific order based upon the promises that were made to the customer could also be a possibility.
+A drop-ship supplier could have warehouses in multiple different regions and geographies, so having intelligent sourcing algorithms that let these suppliers know the best way to fulfill a specific order based upon the promises that were made to the customer could also be a possibility.